adamw1221/CS495-Lab-Inventory-Group-F/README.md

 ### 5	Add Environment Variable File (Deprecated)
 ((UPDATE - This file should already exist on this branch so you can skip these steps.
-Currently, our database and collection names are hardcoded in /js/operations, run_server.js, and server.js, but these names could be added to our .env file for better maintenance.))
+Note: Currently, our database and collection names are hardcoded in /js/operations, run_server.js, and server.js, but these names could be added to our .env file for better maintenance.))

 This will connect the application to mongodb